TylerPflueger/CSCI4900/README.md

 3. Does it return tgf output from DoSOCS2 of child dependencies?
 4. Does it show a tree view of current and child dependencies based on jar file given?

+## Contributions

+### domaven
+- plugin to interact with DoSOCS for handling java based projects
+- creates dependency tree to pass to DoSOCS
+- displays hierarchy of relationships for a given package

+### DoSOCS modifications
+- allows for creation of relationships between package to package
+- displays relationships of a given package in tree graph format

 ## License

 MIT © Aarjav Chauhan, Tyler Pflueger